swiftlang/swift-org-website/_posts/2023-12-15-benchmarks.md

 Constructing a set of benchmarks and consistently running them provides an indication when something is not performing as expected.
 Typically, other more specialized tools are employed for root-cause analysis to analyze and fix the problem (e.g., Instruments, DTrace, Heaptrack, Leaks, Sample, …).

-This is analogous with unit tests, where a failed test provides an indication that something is wrong, and other more specialized tools are used to fix the problem (e.g., a debugger, TSAN/ASAN, adding asserts, debug printouts, …)
+This is analogous to unit tests, where a failed test indicates that something is wrong, and other more specialized tools are used to fix the problem (e.g., a debugger, TSAN/ASAN, adding asserts, debug printouts, …)

-The open-source [Benchmark package](https://github.com/ordo-one/package-benchmark) helps you automate performance testing and makes it easy for individual developers to easily run a quick performance validation locally before pushing changes.
+The open-source [Benchmark package](https://github.com/ordo-one/package-benchmark) helps you automate performance testing and makes it easy for individual developers to run a quick performance validation locally before pushing changes.

-It is suitable both for microbenchmarks mostly concerned with CPU usage as well as for more complex long-running benchmarks focused on [multiple performance metrics](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark/metrics) and support measuring a wide ranges of samples over a long time thanks to using the [HDR Histogram](https://github.com/HdrHistogram/hdrhistogram-swift) package.
+It is suitable both for microbenchmarks mostly concerned with CPU usage as well as for more complex long-running benchmarks focused on [multiple performance metrics](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark/metrics) and supports measuring a wide range of samples over a long time thanks to using the [HDR Histogram](https://github.com/HdrHistogram/hdrhistogram-swift) package.

 ### Benchmarking infrastructure
 The Benchmark package is implemented as a SwiftPM command plugin and adds a dedicated command to interact with benchmarks:

 > ```swift package benchmark```

-Introductionary getting started information is available both on the [package GitHub page](https://github.com/ordo-one/package-benchmark) as well as in the [Swift Package Index DocC documentation](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark/gettingstarted)
+Introductory getting started information is available both on the [package GitHub page](https://github.com/ordo-one/package-benchmark) as well as in the [Swift Package Index DocC documentation](https://swiftpackageindex.com/ordo-one/package-benchmark/documentation/benchmark/gettingstarted)

 ### A sample benchmark